WHB139426/Grounded-Video-LLM/README.md

 # Grounded-VideoLLM: Sharpening Fine-grained Temporal Grounding in Video Large Language Models
-This is the repository for the video large langauge model : **Grounded-VideoLLM**.
+This is the repository for the video large langauge model : **Grounded-VideoLLM**, a novel Video-LLM adept at fine-grained temporal grounding.
+We sharpen our model by incorporating (1) an additional temporal stream to encode the relationships between frames and (2) discrete temporal tokens enriched with specific time knowledge to represent timestamps.
+We employ a multi-stage training scheme, beginning with simple video-captioning tasks and progressively introducing video temporal grounding tasks of increasing complexity.
+To further enhance
+'s temporal reasoning capability, we also curate a grounded VideoQA dataset by an automatic annotation pipeline. **Grounded-VideoLLM** not only excels in fine-grained grounding tasks such as temporal sentence grounding, dense video captioning, and grounded VideoQA, but also shows great potential as a versatile video assistant for general video understanding.
 <div align="center">
   <img src="model.png"/>
 </div><br/>